Have you ever stopped to think about everything your brain has to do when you pack a suitcase?

 STEP 2: CLICK HERE to watch the short video on how to use the template.

-STEP 3: The next time your family is heading out of town, use the template and take advantage of those teachable moments!
+STEP 3: The next time your family is heading out of town, use the template and take advantage of the teachable moment!

 As your children grow in the practical wisdom of packing, you will have an amazing opportunity to help them use those same skills in the way they approach school.